opnsense/docs/source/manual/how-tos/caddy.rst

 ------------------------------------
-HOW TO: Create an easy reverse proxy
+How-To: Create an easy reverse proxy
 ------------------------------------

 ..
 Note:: Make sure the chosen domain is externally resolvable.
 Create an A-Record with an external DNS Provider that points to the external IP Address of the OPNsense.